 Welcome Gwen, and thank you for contributing to the questions that are at the heart of the Exploring Forward Thinking Workplaces conversation.
 Our interview with Gwen follows below.
 Read the interview highlights and get our take on the interview at Uncovering More Natural System Wisdom.

-Q1: How do we create workplaces where every voice matters, everyone thrives & finds meaning, and change & innovation happen naturally?
+How do we create workplaces where every voice is heard and matters, everyone thrives and finds meaning, and change and innovation happen naturally?

-Workplaces are a microcosm of what’s going on in the world.
+Gwen Kinsey: Workplaces are a microcosm of what’s going on in the world.
 The schisms and splits that are impacting us aren’t just happening at work, they’re happening everywhere.
 Joseph Campbell perceived over 70 years ago that healing this artificial split between I and We would be the challenge of our time.